johnatanf/chill-app-rest-api/readme.md

 ## Upload pictures

 ### Method 1: postman
+1. click 'Body' > 'form-data'
+2. set key to 'file' of type 'File', set value by browsing to image file
+3. send `post` request to `/upload`

 ### Method 2: upload webpage
 1. make sure you are logged in first